thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-oauth.md

 {% include important.html content="Each ThoughtSpot instance requires a unique Snowflake security integration." %}

-Each user in Snowflake has a default warehouse and default role.
+Each user in Snowflake must have a default warehouse and default role.

 In your Snowflake database, do the following: